BlueGlassBlock/cmdpal-rs/src/bindings_docs/IFormContent/DataJson.md

-The JSON representation of the data associated with the form content.
+JSON representation of the data associated with the form.
+It is used to get the data that defines the structure and content of the Adaptive Card to be displayed to the user.